GreenCat-777/QuickAlpine/README.md

 # Prerequisites
 A jailbroken kindle
 Access to the kindle documents folder
-A valid internet connection (only for the install and uninstall scripts)
+A valid internet connection (only for the install script)

 # Setup
 Download the install_alpine.sh from the latest release